mlld-lang/registry/docs/SETUP.md

 ## GitHub Secrets Setup

-To enable automatic DNS synchronization when modules are added, you need to configure GitHub secrets:
+To enable automated module publishing and review features, you need to configure GitHub secrets:

 1. Go to your repository settings on GitHub
 2. Navigate to Settings → Secrets and variables → Actions